mindenit-answers/client/CONTRIBUTING.md

 ---

-Thank you for contributing to Mindenit Answers!
+Thank you for contributing to Nure Answers!